voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/index.md

 such as a **mesh** or a **point-cloud**, which can then be [rasterized](https://en.wikipedia.org/wiki/Rasterisation) (eg: triangles ⇒ visible pixels).

-In the latter family of **volume marching**, the volume itself is marched through via [raycasting](/wiki/raycasting)/raymarching (eg: visible pixels ⇒ voxels).
+In the latter family of **volume marching**, the volume itself is uploaded to the GPU and marched through via [raycasting](/wiki/raycasting)/raymarching (eg: visible pixels ⇒ voxels).

-It's also possible to [combine](/wiki/raysterization) both families, presenting yet more trade-offs to use/apply and deal with.
+One can also [combine](/wiki/raysterization) both families, presenting yet more trade-offs to use/apply and deal with.

+## Streaming

+Regardless of the rendering method, it's necessary to decide which chunks of voxels (be it as meshes or volumes) to upload to the GPU, as uploading *all of them* would consume entirely too much GPU memory, which is often smaller than CPU-side memory[^igpuvram].

+{% todo_notice() %} Explain more and/or link to relevant articles. {% end %}

+But which data should you upload?
+And should you upload *all of it*?

+### Level of Detail

+While GPUs *do* have massive amounts of computational power, with modern ones being capable of rasterizing literal *billions* (`1'000'000'000`) of triangles per second, they still have limits, especially as your shaders get more complex and render pipelines become ever longer spaghetti.

+Unsurprisingly, as the draw-distance increases, voxels get smaller and smaller, to the point of voxels being *smaller* than pixels.... which means we can reduce the **Level of Detail** of things!

+{% todo_notice() %} Explain more and/or link to relevant articles. {% end %}

+## Memory Pooling

+In practice, it's strongly recommended (if not a *must*) to use **memory&nbsp;pooling** techniques, handling the allocation and layout of geometry/volume data on your own, instead of letting the driver do it automatically, so as to:

+- Reduce the need for synchronization and invalidation work (aka&nbsp;overhead) the driver must perform.
+- Allow much more efficient batching of draw calls, usually via [multidraw commands](/wiki/multidraw), massively improving performance.
+- Perform [frustum](/wiki/frustum-culling)- and [occlusion](/wiki/occlusion-culling)-culling on the GPU using compute shaders.

+Of course, that means having to deal with allocation and synchronization yourself, but that's frankly a small price to pay compared to the enormous benefits gained.
+Note that when using an existing engine, this *may* happen automatically, if all goes well <small>(basically never)</small>.

+{% todo_notice() %} Explain more and/or link to relevant articles. {% end %}

 ---